rafaelrmacedo/Presentation/README.md

-- 👋 Hi, I’m @Rafa2203
+- 👋 Hi, I’m Rafael, Intern Delphi Programmer
 - 👀 I’m interested in become a Junior Developer or Research Fellow on any university.
-- 🌱 I’m currently learning Git and Java
+- 🌱 I’m currently learning Git, Java and Delphi
 - 💞️ I’m looking to collaborate on any company
 - 📫 How to reach me: rafaelrodriguesmacedo2004@gmail.com